sebalp100/hello-rails-back-end/README.md

 `rails db:migrate` to run the database migrations you created.

 `rails s` to run the dev server.

+If you want to use the front-end repo, clone it: https://github.com/sebalp100/hello-react-front-end and run `npm install` and `npm start`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>